h5md/h5md/draft.rst

 An H5MD file is stored in the `HDF5 file format`_.
-It is recommended to store H5MD files in the HDF5 file format version 2, which includes automatic tracking of creation and modification times tracking of the file and its objects.
+It is recommended to store H5MD files in the HDF5 file format version 2, which includes automatic tracking of creation and modification times of the file and its objects.

 .. _HDF5 file format: http://www.hdfgroup.org/HDF5/doc/H5.format.html